jordyslagter/torimon/docs/docs/setting_up_a_development_environment.md

 ## Set up development instance of Minecraft

-Open PrismLauncher and add a new instance with the _Fabric_ version listed in [_pack.toml_](https://github.com/jordyslagter/torimon/blob/main/torimon/pack.toml) and run the instance once.
+Open PrismLauncher and add a new instance with the _NeoForge_ version listed in [_pack.toml_](https://github.com/jordyslagter/torimon/blob/main/torimon/pack.toml) and run the instance once.